The Bankrate promise

 Cost of earthquake insurance in Oregon

 The cost for earthquake insurance coverage in Oregon varies, but a 2009 survey in Portland found the cost to insure a wood-frame home with building coverage of $300,000 and personal property coverage of $150,000 to be $200 to $300 per year.
+An updated study in 2017 found that premiums ranged from about $126 to $1,043 annually for policies with a 10% deductible.
 Since home insurance premiums are generally based on current construction costs, those costs will likely be higher today.
 If your home is brick or masonry, the price may also be higher.

-With more than one option for earthquake insurance, you may want to get several quotes to compare coverage options, deductibles and cost, just like finding the best deal on homeowners insurance.
+With more than one option for earthquake insurance, you may want to get several quotes to compare coverage options, deductibles and cost, just like finding the best price for homeowners insurance.